 (d) For purposes of this subsection, an investigation is considered complete:

 1. Under subsection (1) once the department either files its own action or closes its investigation without filing an action.

 2. Under subsection (2) upon the unsealing of the qui tam action or its voluntary dismissal prior to any unsealing.

 History.-s.
 3, ch.
 94-316; s.
 103, ch.
 2003-261; s.
 3, ch.
 2007-236; s.
 3, ch.
 2013-104; s.
 1, ch.
 2013-105.

 (1) As used in this section, the term “department” means the Department of Legal Affairs.

 (2) Whenever the department has reason to believe that any person may be in possession, custody, or control of any documentary material or may have any information, which documentary material or information is relevant to a civil investigation authorized by s.
 68.083, the department may, before the institution of a civil proceeding thereon, the issue in writing and cause to be served upon the person a subpoena requiring the person to:

 (a) Produce such documentary material for inspection and copying or reproduction;

-(b) Answer, under oath and in writing, written interrogatories;
+(b) The answer, under oath and in writing, written interrogatories;

 (c) Give sworn oral testimony concerning the documentary material or information; or